 Why Britt Doesn’t Fast Anymore

-These before-and-after photos at right show what happened to 44-year-old Britt McMartin when she stopped skipping meals and started a high-fat, very-low-carb regimen.
+These before-and-after photos show what happened to 44-year-old Britt McMartin when she stopped skipping meals and started a high-fat, very-low-carb regimen.
 Here are the thoughts she shared about her experiences with fasting and meal skipping:

 “Since high school, I was on a pattern of starve-binge.
 A roller-coaster.
 I did not realize that I’d been perpetuating the problem each time I skipped or delayed meals, which just made my rebound eating worse.
 I could not have escaped the pattern, though, had I not also let go of the myths of calorie-counting and low-fat diets.
 It’s amazing how misled we can become, and it came to affect every aspect of my life and even my ability to conceive.”